-- Mailing Address - Date of Birth - Official Certificate of Indian Blood (CIB) or enrollment card (applies to registered American Indian students only - must match Full Legal Name) - Official high school transcript with graduation date or high school equivalency credential (GED®, HiSET® or TASC®) with test scores. - Official College/University transcript(s) from previously attended institution(s) within the last ten years. - Additional information will be required for Bachelor & Masters degree-seeking students.
+- Official high school transcript with graduation date or high school equivalency credential (GED®, HiSET® or TASC®) with test scores. - Official College/University transcript(s) from previously attended institution(s) within the last ten years. - Additional program applications will be required for Bachelor's & Master's degree-seeking students.

 The Official documents you submit to the Office of Admissions are part of your permanent educational records at Diné College and will not be released back to you at any time.
+Upon submission, Diné College will have ownership of the official documents.